CodeLevel99/MemeGenerator/README.md

 # MemeGenerator
+Project for learning Android development.

-A meme generator created for Android mobile devices.
-Much faster than opening Paint (or Preview, can't forget the Mac users) on your computer and adding text boxes to your image.
+The MemeGenerator is created for Android mobile devices that is designed for faster meme creation than opening Paint on your computer and adding text boxes to your images.
+So this app probably saves you about 20 seconds.
+:
 Features include:

 - taking pictures with your device and using it as a meme!